Acacio-J-Martins/Acacio-J-Martins/README.md

-- 👋 Hi, I’m @Acacio-J-Martins
+- 👋 Hi, I’m @Acacio-J-Martins.
+Father of 3, a foreing guy living in a foreign land.
 - 👀 I’m interested in Data Analysis.
 Knowledge of Excel, PowerBI, QuickSight, Tableau and SQL.
-Trying to pick Pyhton
+Trying to pick Pyhton.
 - 🌱 I’m currently learning Python (at least trying).
 For viz, I would use QuickSight, but PowerBI and Tableau can also be a plus.
 - 💞️ I’m looking to change careers on my late 40's.
 Yes, Data Analysis.
 Want to go there.
 I like to dig and find trends :P
 - 📫 How to reach me -> just message me @ acaciojmartins@gmail.com (or if you work at amazon, you know how to find me ;) )